Plan, Plan, Plan!

 The color graphic printer has the capability to reduce or enlarge a graphic, including photos, from 20% to 400% with little deterioration in quality.
 The hard copy can be up to 11" x 17" in size.

-If your presentation is going to be on transparencies for use with an overhead projector, remember that what you see on your screen may not necessarily be what will be projected.
 In Microsoft PowerPoint, many background colors and pre-formatted layouts are available.
 The "rule of thumb" is that for the best looking projected presentations, use a light background with dark text.
 Make sure the font you use is very legible (script type fonts are very difficult to see when enlarged).
+Make sure to design your page size accordingly as minimal resizing is available once received at the Copy Center (even proportions only).
+Many special formats are available, if you are a student see your instructor or professor for these details.